The First 50 Years

 The Swimming League – Western was initiated through the enthusiasm of Bristol Central SC, who floated the idea in their home area after enjoying their first taste of league competition as members of the parent league in 1967.
 Fifteen teams from Gloucestershire, Somerset, Wiltshire and Herefordshire took part in the West’s inaugural season towards the end of 1967.
 Two Welsh teams joined them the following year for what was believed to be the first major inter-club competition featuring both English and Welsh clubs.
 Among those involved in the Western League’s early days was Sheila Bryant, who later became secretary for more than 25 years and has attended every one of the 50 Cup Finals to date.

 It was one of the Welsh teams, City of Cardiff, who finally ended City of Southampton’s dominance by winning the sixth Cup Final at Coventry in 1975.
 The Welsh capital also hosted the Queen’s Silver Jubilee final at Cardiff’s old Empire Pool in 1977 – the first final to be held outside England.
 As teams from Cornwall, Devon and Dorset joined in, membership passed the 80 mark and the Western League at one time had four divisions.
 Many clubs face long journeys to compete (the distance from the westernmost Cornish club Carn Brea to the most westerly South Wales club Llanelli is 255 miles, although efforts are made to avoid the longest journeys whenever possible).
 The West now has 55 teams spread across the whole of South West England and South Wales, competing in three divisions.
-It is also one of the strongest leagues, regularly supplying four qualifiers for the national finals as well as providing the cup final winners 11 times in the last 15 years (Plymouth Leander nine, Millfield two) and the B final winners six times in 12 years (City of Cardiff four, Plymouth Leander one, Mount Kelly one).
+It is also one of the strongest leagues, regularly supplying four or five qualifiers for the national finals as well as providing the Cup Final winners 12 times in the last 16 years (Plymouth Leander nine, Millfield two, Mount Kelly one) and the B final winners seven times in 12 years (City of Cardiff five, Plymouth Leander one, Mount Kelly one).

 The North West League